jaystack/bootcamp/bootcamp.md

 Selectors created by `createSelector` will be memoized selectors, which means they persist the previous return value of their input selectors.
 If the input selectors do not produce any change, the selector will return the previous value.
 Therefore the selector runs only when the input data changes.

-If you'd like to use more selectors as input data, then you shall use an array of selectors as the first argument:
+If you'd like to use more selectors as input data, then you shall pass an array of selectors as the first argument:

 ```js
 const getSurface = createSelector(